Caring for Museum Collections

 Prerequisites

-1. All participants must have a professional of voluntary role in a cultural organization, which will serve as their 'partner organization' for completion of course assignments.
+- All participants must have a professional or voluntary role in a cultural organization, which will serve as their "partner organization" for completion of course assignments.
 Participants are expected to either be working or volunteering at a museum or to arrange to partner with one.
 Participant involvement with a "partner museum" is an important component of the course as it will allow participants to anchor the course material in a real scenario and carry out course learning activities and assignments.
 It is important that participants let a prospective partner museum know that they are not involved in any critique or formal evaluation of their operations.
 Rather, participants can explain that all of the course participants will use a real institution as their "partner learning laboratory," to understand real life issues, priorities and challenges of caring for museum collections.
 Participants will essentially be acting as a collections care consultant.
 It is the responsibility of the participant to ensure they can complete all course assignments and contribute meaningfully to all course discussions by drawing on their role and experience.
+Physical access to a collection is important for completing assignments in this course.
 Please contact the course instructor if you have questions about your partner museum.

-3. University-level research, writing, and critical thinking skills.
+- University-level research, writing and critical thinking skills.

 Instructor